benthunder/benthunder.github.io/about.md

 ---

 I'm website developer.

-My Skill is PHP , JS , Wordpress and Linux.
+My Skills is PHP , JS , Wordpress and Linux.

 I create this blog to storage what knownlegde i learn when i'm working in my company.